Skip to content

 What is Mobile First Indexing?

-Google's mobile first indexing means they will use the mobile version of your website for the basis of their ranking and indexing.
+Google's mobile-first indexing means they will use the mobile version of your website as the basis of their ranking and indexing.
 This is a fundamental shift as Google historically used a website's desktop version for its ranking baseline and relevance to the search query.

 The Google Mobile First Index